Build planning

 Route-specific priority checks

-- Check whether the calculator estimate fits comfortably under 16GB.
+- Check whether the calculator estimate fits comfortably under 16GB after runtime overhead and context growth.

-- Avoid treating the 16GB label as a performance guarantee.
+- Avoid treating the 16GB label as a performance guarantee or universal local AI fit.

 Memory planning